nfdi4cat/voc4cat/README.md

-# voc4cat - Vocabularies for Catalysis
+# A template to maintain vocabularies in gitlab with the voc4cat-tool

-This project is used to create and maintain SKOS-vocabularies for catalysis.
+This repository may be cloned/forked to create and maintain your own SKOS-vocabularies.
 It is maintained as part of the [NFDI4Cat](http://www.nfdi4cat.org) initiative.

 It uses the [voc4cat-tool](https://gitlab.fokus.fraunhofer.de/nfdi4cat/ta1-ontologies/heterogen-synth) and CI-automation to reduce the workload for contributors and editors.

+# Workflow improvements

+To discuss about the workflow and the tool for maintaining SKOS vocabularies based on this template, feel free create an [voc4cat-tool issue](https://gitlab.fokus.fraunhofer.de/nfdi4cat/ta1-ontologies/voc4cat/-/issues).

-# Contributing
+# Contributing to vocabularies

-To discuss about the SKOS vocabularies maintained here, feel free create an [issue](https://gitlab.fokus.fraunhofer.de/nfdi4cat/ta1-ontologies/voc4cat/-/issues) in this repository.
+To discuss about the SKOS vocabularies maintained with this template, create an [issue](https://gitlab.fokus.fraunhofer.de/nfdi4cat/ta1-ontologies/voc4cat/-/issues) in the vocbulary repository (but not in the template-repository).

 To contribute concrete new vocabularies or change existing ones, you may either submit your contributions as Excel-file or (as an expert) as new/changed turtle file.
 The steps for submitting updates in turtle are not different from contributing source code to other gitlab repositories.